PaloAltoNetworks/a3s/README.md

 If you are not running the command on GCP:

     a3sctl auth gcp --access-token <token>

 If you are running it from an GCP instance, you just need to run:

     a3sctl auth gcp

 #### Azure token

 This authentication source does not need custom source creation as it uses Azure broadly.
 How to retrieve a token from Azure is beyond the scope of this document.
 However, if you run a3sctl from an Azure instance, it will retrieve one for you, if you don't pass any additional information

-If you are not running the command on GCP:
+If you are not running the command on Azure:

     a3sctl auth azure --access-token <token>

 If you are running it from an Azure instance, you just need to run:

     a3sctl auth azure

 #### A3S local identity token